-In short, as with all untested assumptions, we should be wary of second-guessing opinions, preferences or "cultural relevance" based on ethnicity, social grade, or disability alone.
-As ever, if we want to attract new audiences, we will need to get to know them with a real intention of responding to their feedback.
-A good audience development plan seeking to increase diversity over a specific timeframe is more likely to succeed by building relationships with specific, reachable cultural or networked communities over an extended period.
+In short, as with all untested assumptions, we should be wary of second-guessing opinions, preferences or ideas of "relevance" based on ethnicity, social grade, or disability alone.
+If we want to attract new audiences, we will need to get to know them with a real intention of responding to their feedback.
+A good audience development plan in this context will seek to increase diversity over an extended timeframe it demands investment and commitment.
+This is a long game but will ultimately futureproof those organisations who choose to play.

-2 the audience agency
+the audience agency